unyt-org/newsletter-archive/2025/March/en.md

 # Association

-Our General Assembly took place on January 7th.
-The protocol and its associated report presentations can be found [here](https://github.com/unyt-org/administration-public/blob/main/Protocols/2025-01-07.md).

-New Team MembersWe are excited to welcome two new faces to our team!
+**New Team Members****: We are excited to welcome two new faces to our team!
 Starting on April 7th, we will be offering our first multi-month internship, and we warmly welcome Marvin.
 Additionally, Dave is joining our team.
 We look forward to working with both of you!

 # Development